 The integrations page in the configurations panel shows you all your configured integrations.
 When each integration is done setting up, it will ask you to put the new devices in areas.
 Areas allow you to organize all the devices in your home.

 Now let us see how to integrate MQTTRoute with a home assistant.

-Download the latest version of MQTTRoute from the below link.
+Download the latest version of MQTTRoute from our Broker download page.

-Once done, go to Bevywise/MQTTRoute/conf You need to enable authentication in broker.conf file.
+Once done, go to Bevywise/MQTTRoute/conf and enable authentication in broker.conf file.